Our laboratory conducts experimental and computational research in biomedical acoustics and biomechanics of circulating cells.

-Using our endothelium-lined microfluidic channels, we investigate the role of inflammatory mediators produced by tissue resident cells on circulating cell adhesion to vascular or lymphatic endothelium during allergy, atherosclerosis, thrombosis, sickle cell disease, and breast cancer metastasis.
-The papers with the results of our experimental research on thrombosis, inflammation/allergy, and cancer metastasis are listed on the Publications page.
+Using our endothelium-lined microfluidic channels, we investigate the role of inflammatory mediators produced by tissue resident cells on circulating cell adhesion to vascular or lymphatic endothelium during allergy, atherosclerosis, thrombosis, sickle cell disease, and cancer metastasis.
+Our recent data point out an important synergistic role of oxidized lipoprotein-activated macrophages and mast cells in endothelial dysfunction and early atherosclerosis.

 VECAM-Active is the first computational algorithm to simulate active migration of motile cells in 3-D >>